ncase/blog/src/posts/signal-boost-winter-2026.md

 Link to **[Ozy's Substack!](https://thingofthings.substack.com/)**

 <a id="jack"></a>
-### A blog by a Princeton philosopher
+### A blog on philosophy of mind & digital sentience

 ![A header image from Jack's blog](../content/stuff/2026-02/sb/jack.jpg "A header image from Jack's blog")

-An up-and-coming blog by Jack Thompson, a philosopher of mind at Princeton!
+An up-and-coming blog by Jack Thompson, a philosopher of mind!
 My top recommended posts of his so far:

 - **[Antifragile: A Non-Bullshit Version](https://jacktlab.substack.com/p/antifragile-a-non-bullshit-version)** — Taleb's work contains lots of extremely useful insights, but buried under a lot of obnoxiousness.
 Jack's "non-BS" exposition is the best I've seen so far
 - **[Free Will & Marble Machines](https://jacktlab.substack.com/p/free-will-and-marble-machines)** — _"High-level stuff can cause (low-level) stuff!"_ Short post, but helped a lot of ideas finally "click" together in place.
 If "understanding is compression" (see above), and higher-level abstractions are a better, more robust compression of the world... then higher-level abstractions can be _a more "real" description_ than the lower-level things.
 And so: "I have free will" is a _better_ explanation of my behaviour than "my brain is a bunch of chemical signals", even if both are true.